 3. Indulge at SLODOCO

-Okay, so you need a donut for your drive to Ragged Point?
-Check out the special St. Patrick's day themed donuts from SloDoCo.
+If you need a donut for your drive to Ragged Point, check out the special St. Patrick's day themed donuts from SloDoCo.
 They have options from green vanilla dipped donuts, donuts decorated with Lucky Charms and even double-decker donuts for maximum sugar intake.
-These confectioners are always on the latest theme and craze, so stop in for their mind-blowing selection and don’t be surprised if you have to wait in line.
+These confectioners are always on the latest theme and craze, so stop in for their mind-blowing selection!

 4. Head to Downtown SLO for a Leprechaun Scavenger Hunt

-Hit the San Luis Obispo Thursday night farmers market on March 16 for a St. Patrick’s Day scavenger hunt!
-The Leprechaun Lost event will provide kids ages 3-12 with secret clues to find the missing leprechauns hidden down Higuera Street.
+Hit the San Luis Obispo Thursday night farmers market for a St. Patrick’s Day scavenger hunt!
+This themed night at the market will provide kids ages 3-12 with secret clues to find the missing leprechauns hidden down Higuera Street.
 Participants can collect all the lucky coins and receive a prize!
 After completing the scavenger hunt, hit the farmers market for mouth-drooling food, produce and sweets to enjoy.

 5. Wear Your Green and Head to The Pub!

-Did you know some bars open at 6 am?
-Remember, as we are still in the midst of a pandemic to be safe and respectful.
-In doing so, check out Paso's traditional Irish pub, Pappy McGregor’s.
+Did you know some bars open at 6 am this day every year?
+Check out Paso's traditional Irish pub, Pappy McGregor’s.
 An extensive drink menu including five different Guinness brews pairs perfectly with the Blarney Burger or Patty Melt.
-For a classic SLO town St. Paddy’s day, check out McCarthy’s Irish Pub or Frog & Peach.
+For a classic San Luis Obispo St. Paddy’s day, check out McCarthy’s Irish Pub or Frog & Peach Pub.

-Note: If planning on enjoying drinks in downtown SLO, consider using a driver service such as SLO Safe Ride which will be offering a free St. Patrick’s Day shuttle from 5AM-10AM with pickup spots at Campus Bottle Shop and SLO Do Co on Foothill to the downtown SLO.
+Note: If planning on enjoying drinks in downtown San Luis Obispo, consider using a driver service such as SLO Safe Ride which often offers a free St. Patrick’s Day shuttle into downtown San Luis Obispo.

 6. Rock Out with Live Music